Autodesk-Forge/viewer-nodejs-tutorial/README.md

   ```
   var defaultUrn = '<replace with your encoded urn>';
   ```
-* Add the following to your www/js/index.js file
+* Uncomment the following to your www/js/index.js file

 ```js